1. Understanding Homesteaders Co-op’s Limitations as a Venue

 Only sellers may cancel transactions.
 Buyers may request that a seller cancel an order via email.
 Note that all cancellations must comply with the Anti-Discrimination section of our Terms of Service.

-Each seller has his or her own return policies, which should be outlined in their Shop Policies.
+Each seller has his or her own return and exchange policies, which should be outlined in their Shop Policies.
 Not all sellers accept returns.